MauroCalderara/spacemacs_config/README.rst

       ~/.emacs.d/private/mmc

    # You should also install libtool-bin and cmake to get the used terminal
    # (vterm) working.
+   #
-This here is for Debian based systems:
+   # This here is for Debian based systems:
-   sudo apt-get install libtool-bin cmake
+   #sudo apt-get install libtool-bin cmake
+   #
+   # While this should work on a MacOS with Homebrew installed
+   #brew install gcc cmake libtool

    # Create the symlink for the dot-spacemacs config
    (cd ~ && ln -s .emacs.d/private/mmc/dot_spacemacs.el .spacemacs)